-Criterion’s approach to ADA web compliance, Section 508, and WCAG web accessibility testing is unparalleled in the industry, because we test from a “real world” perspective by including expert auditors with disabilities.
-Criterion believes if you want to know whether a website is accessible, you should ask people with disabilities.
+For over 18 years, Criterion’s approach to accessibility testing has been considered the most robust in the industry because we test from a “real world” perspective, by including expert auditors with disabilities.
+Quite simply, we believe if you want to know whether your website is accessible, you should ask people with disabilities.

 How Criterion Can Help

-“Criterion has demonstrated an industry-leading knowledge of ADA web compliance, WCAG and Section 508 compliance.
-Their online training courses helped our development and QA staff understand and implement long-term web accessibility practices, which will help us stay compliant.
-The changes we’ve implemented to date have allowed us to offer an online product that is better all around.”
+“Criterion has demonstrated industry-leading knowledge of ADA and 508 compliance.
+Their online accessibility training courses helped our development staff implement long-term web accessibility best practices which will help us stay compliant.
+The accessibility changes we’ve implemented to date, has created a better website for all of our customers.”